dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

-If the OTrP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) GET to the TAM URI with an "Accept: application/otrp+json" header and an empty body.
+If the OTrP Agent passes back a TAM URI with no message buffer, the TEEP Broker attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an "Accept: application/otrp+json" header and an empty body.
 The HTTP request is then associated with the Broker's session state.

 If the OTrP Agent instead passes back a TAM URI with a message buffer, the TEEP Broker attempts to create session state and handles the message buffer as